chrisrhymes/bulma-clean-theme/docs/page-components/video.md

 ---
 layout: page
-title: Page With Video
+title: Video
-description: A page with an embedded YouTube video
+subtitle: Page Components
-menubar: example_menu
+menubar: docs_menu
 show_sidebar: false
+toc: true
+redirect_from:
+    - /page-with-video/
 ---

-This is an example page with an embedded YouTube video.
+## Example

 {% include youtube.html video="iRuJufELrWo" %}

+## YouTube

-To embed the video, use an include where you want the video to appear and then pass in the YouTube id as the video variable.
+To embed the YouTube video, include the youtube.html where you want the video to appear and then pass in the YouTube id as the video variable.

 {% raw %}
 ```liquid
 {% include youtube.html video="videoid" %}
 ```
 {% endraw %}

+### Start Time

 You can optionally include a start time in seconds.
 This works the same as the ?t= parameter in Youtube URLs.